Yayady1999/motion-background/README.md

 ## DOWNLOAD
 - For Linux users, Clone the repository using ``git clone`` command and open the files using local browser.
-- This repo is functional also for windows.
-Download all files in the same order and you can access the tool by opening the `.html` file to see the coding part(which in this case is blank).
+- For Windows users, Download all files in the same order,extract them and you can access this by opening the `.html` file to see the coding part(which in this case is blank).
 Open the ` .css `file to see the desgining part.
+Open ```.html``` using local browser to see the working.
-- The png were taken from sites and hence are not attatched.
+- The png were taken from internet sites and hence are not attatched.
 -  You can also host it on some network and do the same.